nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/content/blog/my4.md

 To fix this we’re going to add types for our PocketBase data collections.

-PocketBase does not have built-in types support, but we’ll use the tool https://github.com/patmood/pocketbase-typegen to generate our types.
+PocketBase does not have built-in types support, but we’ll use the tool https://github.com/patmood/pocketbase-typegen and **[github pocketbase-typegen](</image/Github_pocketbase-typegen.html>)** to generate our types.

 We have to go to the terminal and run a command.